Siege of Base 46: Aftermath

 The base's facilities sustained heavy damage during the siege.
 All of its buildings were gutted and scarred from small-arms fire and shelling, and at least one major building was destroyed in the final assault.
 Rebel fighters looted the base of weapons and defaced portraits of President Bashar al-Assad found in the buildings.
 Those government soldiers who did not escape were reportedly taken prisoner, though an unknown number were apparently released after agreeing to defect.
 According to General al-Fajj, "nearly 300" government soldiers were killed during the siege, while around 60 more were taken prisoner.
 Government dead were buried in mass graves on the base, while al-Fajj stated that the prisoners would be tried for war crimes.
 Large quantities of materiel from the base fell into rebel hands.
 Around 15 tanks and armoured vehicles as well as numerous artillery pieces and rocket launchers were taken by rebels from Base 46 to more secure locations closer to the Turkish border.
 The equipment haul included a number of DShK heavy machine guns and around 18 complete Strela 2 MANPADs, both highly useful in anti-aircraft capacities.

 The capture of Base 46 has been characterised as a significant strategic victory for opposition forces in northern Syria, showing a higher level of strategic planning and organisation taking form within the FSA.
 In addition to partially encircling government forces fighting in Aleppo, the base's capture eliminates another potential supply route for them, while further opening up rebel supply routes coming from Turkey.
 The fall of Base 46 additionally has been characterised as important for rebel forces seeking to gain more ground in the ongoing battle for Idlib Province.
 Soon after the capture, an army attack helicopter and a MiG fighter jet were shot down by rebels in Aleppo Province using domestically captured weapons, possibly from Base 46.

 On 21 November, the Syrian Observatory for Human Rights reported that rebels had on the previous day stormed the besieged base of the 111th Regiment at Sheikh Suleiman, located north of Base 46.
 The success of the assault on Base 46 was not repeated, and opposition fighters were repelled from the area by an army counterattack, in which 25 rebels were killed.
 However, other opposition activists reported that the rebels managed to temporarily capture half of the base in the attack, allegedly taking a handful of artillery pieces and significant stores of ammunition in the process and declaring the base as functionally "neutralised".
 Fighting was still ongoing.
 On 27 November, rebels allegedly used surface-to-air missiles seized from Base 46 to shoot down a government helicopter returning to Aleppo from a resupply mission to Sheikh Suleiman.
 Sheikh Suleiman finally fell to rebels led by the jihadist group Jabhat al-Nusra on 10 December.

-Base 46 was recaptured by the Syrian Army on 13 February 2020, as part of a larger offensive conducted by government forces in the region.
+Base 46 was recaptured by the Syrian Arab Army on 13 February 2020, as part of a larger offensive conducted by government forces in the region.